lgblgblgb/xemu/README.md

 Note: this is probably the easier method for a Windows user, however this is _not the method we use to build official_ binaries for Windows.

-An easy way to build xemu under Windows is to use the  MSYS2 package which includes a full MinGW compiler, associated headers, tools , and a nice package management utility for easy installation of required components: Pacman, popular in ArchLinux-based distros.
+An easy way to build xemu under Windows is to use the `MSYS2` package which includes a full `MinGW` compiler, associated headers, tools , and a nice package management utility for easy installation of required components: `Pacman`, popular in Arch Linux based distributions.

-The following steps are based on a Windows-10 x64 system.
+The following steps are based on a Windows 10 x64 system.

 * Download the executable installer in https://www.msys2.org for x86-64
   architecture.